Living In Park Hills - Rockwall’s NEWEST Community: A Complete Insider Guide

 The garage setup includes a separate single-car bay in addition to the two-car garage.
 While some buyers prefer all garage spaces together for convenience, the J-swing design here offers flexibility.
 It’s something to consider based on your vehicle size and parking preferences.

-One of the big advantages of Park Hills is the relatively low HOA fees.
-At around $700 to $750 annually, the HOA costs are much lower than many communities with larger amenities.
-This makes it a great option for buyers who want a beautiful neighborhood without paying for extras they might not use.
-For more information and more new homes for sale, visit my website .
+One of the biggest advantages of living in Park Hills Rockwall Texas is the relatively low HOA fees.
+At around $700 to $750 annually, the HOA costs are significantly lower than many larger master-planned communities that come with resort-style amenities.
+This makes Park Hills especially appealing to buyers who want the benefits of a beautiful, well-maintained neighborhood without paying for extras they may not actually use.
+The lower fees allow homeowners to put more of their budget toward customizing their homes or adding personal backyard features like pools, outdoor kitchens, or extended patios.
+For more details and to explore additional new homes for sale, visit my website .

-Pacesetter Homes, the builder behind Park Hills, is well-regarded in the area.
-I personally built with them a few years ago and have had many clients enjoy their homes.
-They’re known for quality construction and flexible design options.
+Pacesetter Homes, the builder behind Park Hills Rockwall Texas, is highly regarded throughout the area.
+I’ve personally built with them in the past and have had many clients who love the quality of their homes.
+They’re well known for strong construction standards, thoughtful floor plans, and flexible design options that allow buyers to truly customize their living space.

 Final Thoughts & How to Connect